 The activities an employee performs must be related to his/her official duties.
 Any official work performed with an outside organization must also be consistent with the authority and mission of the NIH.
 There should be compelling agency policy reasons for official duty activities with outside organizations.
 The activity must be avoided if the outside organization engages in lobbying or otherwise takes public positions on matters of significant controversy involving the NIH.
 Such activity should be limited where it is likely that the outside organization may become involved in legal disputes or other actions (e.g., medical care, personnel) that could subject it to liability.
 Because the activities are related to the employee's job, the employee may use non-confidential official information:

 - that is available to the public or necessary to the work at hand, including information drawn from his/her current work or any work performed within the last 12-month period;

 - associated with previous work (i.e., any matter in which the employee was involved prior to the last 12 months) regardless of whether it has been publicly disclosed; and

 - that involves any on-going or announced NIH policy, program, or operation (rather than the outside organization's or the employee's general scientific or professional knowledge).

 NIH Official Duty Policy Documents (all are in pdf format)January 23, 2008, Memo from the NIH Deputy Ethics Counselor notifying ICs about the new policy.
 The policy consists of 3 primary elements:

 - Official Duty Activity table (1/23/08) of examples and approval level required.

 See also the June 1, 2007, memo from the NIH Deputy Ethics Counselor to the IC Directors implementing the option to use a blanket official duty activity request to obtain permission for several official duty activities together.
-A blanket official duty activity request memo template is available on the forms page.
+Blanket Official Duty Activity Guidance and REVISED Blanket ODA Request Memo [Template] is available on the forms page.

 The extramural community has two additional guidance documents applicable to extramural staff only: